Our Git process is an upgraded version of Github Flow.

 The master branch is always deployable.

-feature/ together with a feature name, so a branch for adding authentication would be named
+feature/ together with a feature name.
+For example, a branch for adding authentication would be named

 Feature branches are always branched out of